daniel-isidro/master_kschool/master_class_33.md

 ### Optimization

+Optimizing the cost function is usually very difficult.

 * **Stochastic Gradient Descent**

 The word 'stochastic' means a system or a process that is linked with a random probability.
 Hence, in Stochastic Gradient Descent, a few samples are selected randomly instead of the whole data set for each iteration

+In keras, never use pure SGD, all the rest of the optimizers are quicker (RMSProp, Adam, etc.)

+* **Learning rate**

+Default is 0.001, put if higher (e.g. 0.005) to increase the learning speed

 * **Batch size**